jecki/DHParser/documentation_src/manuals/01_ebnf.rst

     (document "Hello")

-In contrast to the former two methods, implementing one's own custom Parser-classes in addition to giving access to the :py:class:`~parse.Grammar`-object allows to manipulate the location pointer.
+In contrast to the former two methods, implementing one's own custom Parser-classes has the benefits of giving access to the :py:class:`~parse.Grammar`-object and to allow the manipulation of the location pointer.
 A possible use case is when you'd like to store the unstructured source-data of some part of the source-document in the parsing tree, next to the data structured by the parser::